yeswework/fabrica-dev-kit/README.md

 * Allows simultaneous testing on multiple devices (with synchronized scrolling and keystrokes!), also via Browsersync.
 * Combines [NPM](https://www.npmjs.com/) support with [Webpack](https://webpack.github.io/) allowing super-fast installation and inclusion of front-end modules such as jQuery plugins / other JS libraries.
 (We include [jQuery](https://jquery.com/) and [normalize.css](https://necolas.github.io/normalize.css/) by default.)
 * Includes PHP [Composer](https://getcomposer.org/) support in the starter theme for super-fast installation and automatic inclusion of back-end extensions.
-* Allows push-button deployment (ie. with a single terminal command) to staging or production servers using [Wordmove](https://github.com/welaika/wordmove).
+* Allows one-command deployment (ie. with a single terminal command) to staging or production servers using [Wordmove](https://github.com/welaika/wordmove).
 * Automatically activates [ACF-JSON](https://www.advancedcustomfields.com/resources/local-json/) for ‘database’ version-control (tracks and synchronizes field settings for the Advanced Custom Fields plugin across multiple environments).

 ## Requirements + dependencies